Pudding Chocolate Chip Cookies – thick and chewy and absolutely fantastic!

 When you want soft and chewy chocolate chip cookies, you need to try these Pudding Chocolate Chip Cookies.
 They are super easy and fun to make and always a hit with my family.

-Anyways, the addition of pudding makes the cookies have more pronounced vanilla flavor (especially if you use the French Vanilla pudding mix).
+The addition of pudding makes the cookies have more pronounced vanilla flavor (especially if you use the French Vanilla pudding mix).
 It makes them soft and thick.
 We liked it.
 Especially our kids.
+It also makes the cookies thicker and softer.

 PUDDING CHOCOLATE CHIP COOKIES RECIPE: